 The Rights initially trade with, and are inseparable from, the common stock.
 Until the earlier to occur of (1) 10 days following a public announcement that a person or group of affiliated or associated persons (with certain exceptions provided in the Rights Agreement, an "Acquiring Person") has acquired beneficial ownership of 15% or more of the outstanding shares of our common stock, or (2) 10 business days (or such later date as may be determined by action of our board of directors prior to such time as any person or group of affiliated persons becomes an Acquiring Person) following the commencement of, or announcement of an intention to make, a tender offer or exchange offer the consummation of which would result in the beneficial ownership by a person or group of 15% or more of the outstanding shares of common stock (the earlier of such dates being called the "Rights Distribution Date"), the Rights will be evidenced by the common stock certificates, which will be accompanied by a copy of a summary describing the Rights.
-Among other exceptions, any stockholder owning 15% or more of our outstanding common stock as of August 16, 2002 is "grandfathered" (and thus not deemed to be an "Acquiring Person") under the Rights Plan, unless and until such time as such stockholder, after August 16, 2002, becomes the beneficial owner of additional shares of common stock (other than pursuant to a dividend or distribution paid or made on the outstanding common stock or pursuant to a split or subdivision of the outstanding common stock), unless, upon becoming the beneficial owner of such additional shares of common stock then outstanding.
+Among other exceptions, any stockholder owning 15% or more of our outstanding common stock as of August 16, 2002 is "grandfathered" (and thus not deemed to be an "Acquiring Person") under the Rights Plan, unless and until such time as such stockholder, after August 16, 2002, becomes the beneficial owner of additional shares of common stock (other than pursuant to a dividend or distribution paid or made on the outstanding common stock or pursuant to a split or subdivision of the outstanding common stock), unless, upon becoming the beneficial owner of such additional shares of common stock holder is not then the beneficial owner of 15% or more of the shares of common stock then outstanding.